SkygearIO/guides/cms/cms-field-type.md

     editable: true or false # applicable only to the edit and the new view
 ```

-- `custom`: When custom is enabled, users wll be given an 'other' option and be able to enter custom value.
+- `custom`: When custom is enabled, users will be given an 'other' option and be able to enter custom value.
 Default is false.

 - `null`: When null is enabled, users can submit a null value.
 You can also give a display name to the null value (i.e. undefined).
 Default is false.